 I watched some tutorials and recreated some of my most-used templates.
 For my more complicated templates I found tips and advice on the Affinity forums.
 Help was usually only a google search away.

 In doing this I have learnt how to use many of the Affinity tools.
 I have discovered that Affinity software is not a clone of Adobe Creative Cloud.
 They like to do things their own way.
 This can be both an inspiration and a time-sink as I had to relearn some processes from scratch.
 It’s ok though as I’d rather use innovative software than a copy.

 I always get inspiration from making new designs so to break up the monotony I made some new business cards and sticker designs.
 They were all well-received on social media and I always feel this is the push I need to keep going.

 All in all I have managed to achieve all 10 tasks, with this blog post being the 10th one.
-I will continue to loop back through tasks 7-10 from here in.
+The plan is to continue to loop back through tasks 7-10 from here in.

 I managed to do all this and reorganise my studio space.
-I bought new shelves to organise my paper, card and stickers and found some fabulous letter trays to fit them into.
+After I bought some new shelves to organise my paper, card and stickers I found some fabulous letter trays to fit them into.
 I will write a blog post about these finds soon.

 Would I take part again next year and if so why?